junhoyeo/vercel-submodules/README.md

 Go to the [**Build & Development Settings** section](https://vercel.com/docs/concepts/deployments/configure-a-build#build-and-development-settings) and override **Build Command** with `vercel-submodules --all && (...)`.
 Such as `vercel-submodules --all && yarn build`.

 Once configured, `vercel-submodules` take care of everything.
-It automatically detects all submodules(or only configured ones) and indicated commit hashes.
-You don't have to update anything again.
+It detects the indicated commit hashes with all or configured submodules; you don't have to update anything again!

 ## Clone all Submodules